jhucompilers/fall2022/assign/assign03.md

 *Update 10/11*: Updated the section on [Struct types](#struct-types).

+*Update 10/18*: Updated [Getting started](#getting-started) section to describe changes that are needed in `type.cpp` to handle recursive struct types.

 # Compiler: semantic analysis

 *Note: this assignment description is somewhat preliminary, but includes enough